SpecXMaster Technical Report: Experiment

 \subsubsection{Effect of RL-based Agent Optimization}

 We evaluate the contribution of reinforcement learning by comparing three agent variants under the same tool environment: a fixed workflow baseline implemented with GPT-5.2, an SFT-only agent, and the final RL-optimized agent.
+Final structure prediction is evaluated using the rank-matcher hit@1 criterion defined in \hyperref[par:evaluation_metrics]{Evaluation metrics}.

-Table~\ref{tab:sft_vs_rl_main} shows that reinforcement learning substantially improves the agent beyond the SFT-only initialization.
-In terms of final structure prediction, SpecXMaster (RL) consistently outperforms SpecXMaster (SFT) across all three spectrum settings.
-In particular, the hit@1 score improves from 0.601 to 0.702 on Joint, from 0.394 to 0.455 on $^{13}$C spectra, and from 0.423 to 0.449 on $^{1}$H spectra.
-These results show that RL brings consistent gains over the SFT initialization across all three settings.
+Table~\ref{tab:sft_vs_rl_main} shows that reinforcement learning consistently improves the agent beyond its SFT initialization.
+SpecXMaster (RL) outperforms SpecXMaster (SFT) in final structure prediction under all three spectrum settings.
+Specifically, hit@1 increases from 0.745 to 0.783 under the Joint setting, from 0.500 to 0.515 with $^{13}$C spectra, and from 0.474 to 0.511 with $^{1}$H spectra.
+The corresponding absolute improvements are 0.038, 0.015, and 0.037, respectively.
+Although the improvement is relatively modest for the $^{13}$C-only setting, the consistent gains across all three settings indicate that RL improves the quality of the final candidate selection beyond supervised fine-tuning alone.

-RL also brings a dramatic improvement in Format Validity.
-While the SFT policy already produces valid outputs in a substantial portion of cases, the RL-optimized policy pushes this metric to nearly perfect levels in all three settings (0.999/1.000/0.999 for Joint / $^{13}$C spectra / $^{1}$H spectra).
-This indicates that RL does not merely improve ranking quality, but also stabilizes the interaction behavior of the agent, making its tool calls and stopping decisions much more reliable.
+RL produces particularly large improvements in Format Validity.
+The SFT policy achieves validity scores of 0.768, 0.673, and 0.700 under the Joint, $^{13}$C, and $^{1}$H settings, respectively.
+After RL optimization, these scores increase to 0.999, 1.000, and 0.999.
+This result indicates that RL not only improves final structure prediction but also substantially stabilizes the agent's interaction behavior, including tool invocation, response formatting, and termination decisions.

-Most importantly, the improvement in Case judgement shows that RL changes the agent's decision strategy rather than only refining surface-level output quality.
-Compared with the SFT policy, the RL policy achieves much higher case-judgement accuracy in every setting, with especially large gains on Joint (0.316 $\rightarrow$ 0.890) and $^{1}$H spectra (0.802 $\rightarrow$ 0.918).
-This suggests that the RL-trained agent is substantially better at recognizing whether the current candidate pool is already good enough to stop or whether further optimization is needed.
-In other words, the main contribution of RL is not simply better generation, but better sequential decision making over the tool environment.
+The improvement in Case judgement further demonstrates that RL changes the agent's sequential decision strategy rather than merely refining surface-level output quality.
+Compared with the SFT policy, the RL policy improves Case judgement from 0.316 to 0.890 under the Joint setting, from 0.710 to 0.854 with $^{13}$C spectra, and from 0.802 to 0.918 with $^{1}$H spectra.
+The largest improvement occurs under the Joint setting, where the absolute gain reaches 0.574.
+These results suggest that the RL-trained agent is substantially better at determining whether the current candidate pool is sufficient or whether additional generation, search, repair, or reranking steps are required.